Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 It punishes people whose work is real but described differently.

-The keyword is not the skill.

-It is the residue left after the skill has been compressed into text.
+The keyword is residue left after the skill has been compressed into text.

 ## Metrics Are Also Lossy